 As much as I love making espresso drinks and practicing latte art for my milk-drinking friends, it is not ideal once you get past a few friends.
 It is too labor-intensive and too loud.
 You end up spending the entire party grinding coffee and frothing milk.

-Here on INeedCoffee, we know about more coffee brewing methods than most coffee drinkers.
+Here at INeedCoffee, we know more about coffee brewing methods than most coffee drinkers.
 Why not show your guests something cool?
 Put away that drip coffee pot.
-Here are 4 coffee brewing methods you can use for your coffee party that will impress your guests.
+Here are four coffee brewing methods to impress your guests at your coffee party.

 The Chemex